dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Medium] [Solution] 322.
 Coin Change

-### 0/1 knapsack 1-D, try to add each number to each sum
+### 0/1 knapsack 1-D, knapsack, try to add each number to each sum
 ```c++
 class Solution {
 public: